eelfroth/colony-drop/README.md

 # Colony Drop
-A game made for ludum dare 32
+A game made for the Ludum Dare 32 "An Unconventional Weapon" jam

 code:
 + eelfroth
 + PAFdelirium
+story:
++ HELIAH

 Ⓚ ALL RITES REVERSED